 Yes!
 We have many volunteers who are happy to provide their views and information.
 Some prefer email contact but others are happy to talk by phone.
 Please enquire, and we will provide contact details.

 Do you do custom trips if I bring my own group?

-Groups of eight or more can choose customized dates and activities.
+Groups of six or more can choose customized dates and activities.
 Please email us for information.

 Can I do a shorter trip or longer trip than the dates posted?

 For reasons of safety, logistics, and cost, RWI requires that all trip participants travel together on the scheduled dates.